McGrapefruit/pink-quanta/content/spaces/psychology/Our perception of reality.md

 ---

 In science, especially in physics, psychology and philosophy, researchers have always been concerned with describing our reality.

-Mankind in general has been searching for omni-present & consistent laws to understand and explain the world around them, which implies the thought, that the outside world is (at least to some degree) static and consistent.
-It is *real*.
+Mankind in general has been searching for omni-present & consistent laws to understand and explain the world around them, which implies the thought, that the outside world we subjectively perceive is static and consistent.
+It’s objective, it is *real*.
+This is not a simulation, Neo.

-But the first question is:
+But still, the philosophical question has to be asked:

-###### What do we mean when we speak about the word 'reality'?
+##### What do we mean when we speak about the word 'reality'?
-Is there a difference between what we perceive *subjectively* and whats happening outside of our mind – and is there even something like an objective reality at all?

 What does *real* even mean?
+We *subjectively* measure the *objective* world.

 We normally refert to things being real, when we can measure them in some way.
 For a normal human, this means that we need to see, hear, smell or perceive it in some other sense.
 Scientists prove realness by coming up with some sort of design (operationalisation), to measure the existence of 'some-thing' and its characteristics.